TrovePI/trove-template/README.md

 - [ ] Have supporting documentation (either in the README, wiki or external) and must be easy to find.

 **More information is available at [the Troves Wiki](https://github.com/oraqlle/trove/wiki)**

+**If you have questions about how to setup a package, ask them on [the Troves Discussion Space](https://github.com/oraqlle/trove/discussion).**

 ---